 About the Program

-This program is no longer offered.
+This program is no longer accepting applications.
 The last Master’s of Science in Nurse Anesthesia class will graduate in December 2018.
 The AFN Division has converted to the entry level Doctor of Nurse Anesthesia Practice.
 Please visit our webpage HERE.

 The MUSC College of Health Professions Anesthesia for Nurses (AFN) Program is dedicated to producing competent, compassionate, and knowledgeable Certified Registered Nurse Anesthetists who will meet the health care needs of society through clinical practice, education, and research.